 Anyway, let’s say you have another pension that you’re drawing money from at the same time as receiving the State Pension.
 In this case, HMRC (the part of the government that deals with taxes) will get in contact with your pension provider (the company that controls your pension) and tell them how much tax you owe.
 Your pension provider will then pay the tax to the government on your behalf, by deducting it from the amount that’s being paid to you, without you having to do a thing.

 Oh, there’s just one more thing that you should know.
-With most workplace and private pensions, you can take the first 25% of your pension tax-free.
+With most workplace and personal pensions, you can take the first 25% of your pension tax-free.
 So, this pension won’t normally count towards your Personal Allowance until you’ve already taken 25% of it.
 Kerching!

 2. You’re employed